JuliaGZL/CSC207-Project/README.md

 To fork this project, click the "Fork" button on the top right corner of this repository.

 To create a good merge request, please provide a summary of the changes you have made and the reason for the changes.

+The authors of this project as listed in the [Authors](#authors-in-alphabetical-order) section will review the pull request and merge it if it is appropriate.
+Please keep the changes relevant to the purpose of this project and the features that we have implemented, and please keep the code clean and readable.
+Tests are not mandatory but are recommended.

+[//]: # (## Data accessing

 [//]: # (## Use cases)